colpal/dataEng-container-tools/README.md

 ## CLA:
 Deals with receiving input from the command line.
 Has three classes: `custom_command_line_argument`, `command_line_argument_type`, and `command_line_arguments`.

-* `custom_command_line_arguments`: Acts as a container for custom command line arguments.
-All of the attributes available when creating command line arguments through [the `parser.add_argument()` method](https://docs.python.org/3/library/argparse.html#argparse.ArgumentParser.add_argument) from [the `argparse` library](https://docs.python.org/3/library/argparse.html) are available in this class.
-Has the following methods:
-  * `__init__`: Creates the class with the following inputs:
-    * `name`: Required.
-The name of the command line argument.
-Should be given without the preceding '--', which will be added automatically.
-    * `action`: Optional.
-Defaults to `None`.
-The basic type of action to be taken when this argument is encountered at the command line.
-    * `nargs`: Optional.
-Defaults to `None`.
-The number of command-line arguments that should be consumed.
-A number, `'*'`, or `'+'`.
-    * `const`: Optional.
-Defaults to `None`.
-A constant value required by some action and nargs selections.
-    * `default`: Optional.
-Defaults to `None`.
-The value produced if the argument is absent from the command line.
-    * `data_type`: Optional.
-Defaults to `None`.
-The type to which the command-line argument should be converted.
-    * `choices`: Optional.
-Defaults to `None`.
-A container of the allowable values for the argument.
-    * `required`: Optional.
-Defaults to `None`.
-Whether or not the command-line option may be omitted (optionals only).
-    * `help_message`: Optional.
-Defaults to `None`.
-A brief description of what the argument does.
-    * `metavar`: Optional.
-Defaults to `None`.
-A name for the argument in usage messages.
-    * `dest`: Optional.
-Defaults to `None`.
-The name of the attribute to be added to the object returned by parse_args().

-* `command_line_argument_type`: Enumeration type.
-Used for populating initialization fields in `command_line_arguments`.
-Has the following types:
-  * `OPTIONAL`: Indicates the associated command line argument should be created as optional.
-  * `REQUIRED`: Indicates the associated command line argument should be created as required.

 * `command_line_arguments`: Creates and parses command line arguments.
 Includes helper functions for using the command line inputs.
 Has the following methods:
   * `__init__`: Created the class with the following inputs:
     * `input_files`: Optional `command_line_argument_type`.
 Defaults to `None`.
 If `REQUIRED`, will add `--input_bucket_names`, `--input_paths`, and `--input_filenames` as required command line inputs.
 If `OPTIONAL`, will add them as optional.
 If `None` they will not be added.